Lightstreamer/Lightstreamer-kafka-connector/README.md

 When `item.snapshot.enabled.mode` is set to any value other than `NONE`, the connector takes responsibility for materializing and serving the snapshot:

 - The internal Kafka Consumer is started _eagerly_ at adapter initialization, regardless of whether any client is subscribed yet.
-- The connector explicitly seeks to the beginning of every assigned partition and replays the mapped topics from there — independently of [`record.consume.from`](#recordconsumefrom), which only affects the realtime phase — to pre-seed the per-item store maintained by the Lightstreamer Server.
+- The connector manages partition positions explicitly, bypassing [`record.consume.from`](#recordconsumefrom): newly assigned partitions are always seeked to the beginning so that the replay covers the full topic history and pre-seeds the per-item store maintained by the Lightstreamer Server, while re-assigned partitions resume from their committed offset.
 - Once the historical replay is caught up to the partition end, the consumer transitions to realtime tailing; from that moment on, every new record updates both the Server-side store and any subscribed client.
 - A subscriber that joins later receives the current contents of the per-item store as the snapshot, followed by realtime updates.